gluster/glusterfs/doc/debugging/statedump.md

 fd-count=4 #Number of fds opened on the inode ref=11 #Number of refs taken on the inode ia_type=1 #Type of the inode.
-This should be changed to some string :-(
+This should be changed to some string :-( Ref by xl:.patchy-md-cache=11 #Further this there will be a list of xlators, and the ref count taken by each of them on this inode at the time of statedump

 [conn.1.bound_xl./data/brick01a/homegfs.lru.1] #1st inode in lru list.
 Note that ref count is zero for these inodes. gfid=5114574e-69bc-412b-9e52-f13ff087c6fc